kainbozzetto/TowerDefense/README.md

 The program should be run by building App.py.

 This README will be updated shortly in the future with correct installation steps.
+At some point maybe some testing will be added as well.

 ## Screenshots